Europe's employment aid keeps jobs from vanishing -- for now

 A skeleton staff rotates in daily at La Cantine du Troquet near the banks of the Seine River, just blocks from the Eiffel Tower.
 One day they packaged a streamlined version of his Basque menu: sausages with a celery and beetroot remoulade, mashed potatoes and a dessert of strawberries with lemon sauce.

-Germany's economy ministry said 3 million workers are being supported, with the government paying up to 60% of their net salary if they are temporarily put on shorter or zero hours.
-Those with children get 67%, and many companies such as Volkswagen and Frankfurt airport operator Fraport add more.
+In Germany, some 3 million workers are being supported, with the government paying up to 60% of their net salary if they are temporarily put on shorter or zero hours.
+Those with children get 67%, and many companies such as Volkswagen add more.

-The impact of the coronavirus pandemic and the cushioning provided by such short-work programs will be underlined Thursday when new unemployment figures for the 19-country eurozone are released.
+The impact of the pandemic and the cushioning provided by such short-work programs were underlined in reports released Thursday that showed the unemployment rate in the 19-country eurozone edged up only by a tenth of a point to 7.4% in March despite a record economic contraction.
+GDP tanked 3.8% quarter-on-quarter in the first three months of the year and is forecast to slide even more in the second quarter.

-Such programs are different from jobless benefits.
+The work support programs are different from jobless benefits.
 They are only for temporary shutdowns that are no fault of the business itself.
 And they are no panacea.
 Such programs can't save jobs that disappear due to long-term slowdowns in customer demand or to technological changes.
-But it gives workers and bosses breathing space and hope, preventing the unnecessary destruction of otherwise viable businesses.
+But it gives workers and bosses breathing space and hope, preventing the unnecessary destruction of viable businesses.

 “I will roll up my sleeves up and I will fight for all my restaurants,” Etchebest said.
 “For the majority of my staff to remain with me and so on.
 What else can I say?
 I can’t contemplate the contrary ...
 I will fight for it until the end.”